Columbanus: Miracles

-Jonas relates the occurrence of a miracle during Columbanus' time in Bregenz, when that region was experiencing a period of severe famine.
+Jonas relates the occurrence of a miracle during Columbanus's time in Bregenz, when that region was experiencing a period of severe famine.

 Although they were without food, they were bold and unterrified in their faith, so that they obtained food from the Lord.
 After their bodies had been exhausted by three days of fasting, they found so great an abundance of birds, just as the quails formerly covered the camp of the children of Israel, that the whole country near there was filled with birds.
 The man of God knew that this food had been scattered on the ground for his own safety and that of his brethren, and that the birds had come only because he was there.
 He ordered his followers first to render grateful praises to the Creator, and then to take the birds as food.
 And it was a wonderful and stupendous miracle; for the birds were seized according to the father's commands and did not attempt to fly away.
 The manna of birds remained for three days.
 On the fourth day, a priest from an adjacent city, warned by divine inspiration, sent a supply of grain to Saint Columban.
 When the supply of grain arrived, the Omnipotent, who had furnished the winged food to those in want, immediately commanded the phalanxes of birds to depart.
 We learned this from Eustasius, who was present with the others, under the command of the servant of God.
 He said that no one of them remembered ever having seen birds of such a kind before; and the food was of so pleasant savor that it surpassed royal viands.
 Oh, wonderful gift of divine mercy!